Die schweigsame Frau: Stefan Zweig's adaptation of Ben Jonson

 And because he himself is stiff and cold, the entire world seems old.

 There is only one thing he has over youth: An old man is better able to be thankful."

 After the marriage, he displays such tenderness and concern that Aminta is very moved and wishes she did not have to go through the charade.

-The second major change is that in Jonson, the silent woman "Epicoene" is in fact a boy.
+The second major change is that in Jonson, the silent woman "Epicœne" is in fact a boy.
 Zweig has the silent woman as Henry's wife Aminta.
 Aminta herself is a major character in the opera.
 She shows her love and devotion to Henry by offering to leave Henry so that he can inherit his uncle's wealth.
 She also wants to love Sir Morosus as a father-in-law and finds it difficult to treat him badly.
-At the heart of Act 2, just before the sham marriage, "Timidia" speaks to Morosus:
+At the heart of act 2, just before the sham marriage, "Timidia" speaks to Morosus: